Montclair School Vote

 Who pays for the state monitor and how much do they cost?

 The district pays for the state monitor directly.
 The rate is $125/hour for up to 32 hours per week, which is a maximum of $208,000 per year.
-The monitor remains in place until the state loan is repaid.
-While this figure might seem high, it is relatively small when viewed as interest on a $12.6 million loan (Q1 loan amount).
+The monitor remains in place until the state aid advance is repaid.
+While this figure might seem high, it is relatively small when viewed as interest on a $12.6 million advance (Q1 advance amount).

-What is the "interest rate" on the state loan?
+What is the "interest rate" on the state advance?

-The loan itself is interest-free.
+The advance itself is interest-free.
 However, the cost of the mandatory monitor can be seen as "interest."
-If the monitor costs ~$200K/year, the effective APR on a 10 year $12.6M loan (Q1 loan amount) is roughly 2.9%.
+If the monitor costs ~$200K/year, the effective APR on a 10 year $12.6M advance (Q1 advance amount) is roughly 2.9%.
 This is lower than most mortgage rates.

-Can the loan be paid off early and the monitor removed?
+Can the advance be paid off early and the monitor removed?

-Will the district lose state aid to pay back the loan?
+Will the district lose state aid to pay back the advance?

-The loan is paid back by withholding state aid for 10 years.
-The district will lose $1.26M per year for the loan associated with Q1, $0.7M for the loan associated with Q2, plus 200K (state monitor yearly salary).
-The total cost of the loan associated with Q1 (witheld aid plus monitor salary) is less than 1% of the school district's total budget.
+The advance is paid back by withholding state aid for 10 years.
+The district will lose $1.26M per year for the advance associated with Q1, $0.5M for the advance associated with Q2, plus 200K (state monitor yearly salary).
+The total cost of the advance associated with Q1 (witheld aid plus monitor salary) is less than 1% of the school district's total budget.
 The district could make small efficiency gains to absorb this.
 In addition, property taxes could be raised to offset the loss of state aid and monitor salary.
-A $130 tax raise on a $639,630 assessed home offsets the state aid loss and monitor salary for the Q1 loan. $130 is 88% off the full price of Q1, which is $1,117.
+A $130 tax raise on a $639,630 assessed home offsets the state aid loss and monitor salary for the Q1 advance. $130 is 88% off the full price of Q1, which is $1,117.
 All budgetary shortfalls associated with Q1 can be avoided by voting No on Q1 and implementing a very modest tax raise next year ($130 on an average priced home).

 Will a state monitor impact property values?

 There is no evidence of this.
 Property values in Nutley, a nearby town that was recently assigned a monitor, have increased over the past year based on both Redfin and Zillow data.
 According to a research paper from the Robert F. Wagner Graduate School of Public Service at NYU, fiscal stress labels assigned by New York's fiscal monitoring program have no effect on property values.
 Property values are primarily driven by school rankings.
-As long as the schools remain well-funded (dependent on Q2 passing) and educational support services stay intact, the impact should be minimal.
-The district's financial situation is already public knowledge.
+There is a direct correlation between tax increases and property values.
+On average, a 10% increase in property taxes decreases property value by more than 0.34% (source).

 Will the state monitor raise taxes?